Scalable Gaussian Process Regression Via Median Posterior Inference for Estimating Multi-Pollutant Mixture Health Effects: Proof of Theorem

-\end{corollary} \begin{proof} If $A$ has a Gamma distribution, then Assumption \ref{assumption: A general} is satisfied with $q=0$.
+\end{corollary} \begin{proof}(of Theorem \ref{theorem: median rate}): If $\frac{1}{\rho^q} = A^q$ has a Gamma distribution, then Assumption \ref{assumption: A general} is satisfied for our model with $d_2=0$.
 Additionally, as $H$ is squared exponential Gaussian process, it is a density relative to the Lebesgue measure given by

 which has sub-exponential tails (see \citep{van_der_Vaart_2009}).
 Therefore, by Theorem \ref{theorem: scaled SE conditions} conditions \eqref{cond_contract} are satisfied for $H^A$ with $\epsilon_k =n_k^{-\alpha/(2\alpha+q)}\left(\log n_k\right)^{(4\alpha+q)/(4\alpha+2q)}$ if $h_0\in\mathcal{C}[0,1]^q$ and if $h_0\in\mathcal{A}^{\gamma,r}(\mathbb{R}^q)$, then